-Ashley Reed joined the CDHI as a Postdoctoral Fellow in English and Online Learning on July 1.
-As part of this two-year position, Reed holds an appointment in the Department of English.
-She is also affiliated with the William and Ida Friday Center for Continuing Education, where she will teach online digital humanities courses.
+Ashley Reed joined the CDHI as a Postdoctoral Fellow in English and Online Learning on July 1, 2014.
+As part of this two-year position, Reed held an appointment in the Department of English.
+She was also affiliated with the William and Ida Friday Center for Continuing Education, where she taught online digital humanities courses.

 Reed received her PhD in English and Comparative Literature from the University of North Carolina at Chapel Hill, where she was the long-time project manager for the William Blake Archive.
 Her dissertation examines the relationship between belief and agency in nineteenth-century literature by women and African Americans, including Catharine Maria Sedgwick, William Wells Brown, Susan Warner, Augusta Jane Evans, and Elizabeth Stoddard.
 More broadly, her interests include American literature and culture to 1900, American Studies, religion, gender studies, and digital humanities.